T

 landmark

 A 17th-century Portuguese fort offering panoramic views of the Arabian Sea.
-It's a historical site with a lighthouse and a well-preserved citadel.
+The fort complex includes a lighthouse and is a fantastic spot for family photos and learning about Goa's history.

-• Wear comfortable shoes for walking around the fort.
+• Wear comfortable shoes for exploring the fort.

 • Visit early to avoid crowds and the midday sun.